Vintharas/js13k-spaceshooter/README.md

   - [*] shield is available when you have max energy > 4/5
   - [*] it recharges at the same speed as energy (so when it is on, energy doesn't recharge) (the baseline for energy)
   - [*] if energy goes low or it is broken it disappears
+  - BUG!!! fix fix!
+    - there seems to be a bug with the shield not coming online!!
   - improve art and flickering animation
     - flicker when it goes off/on (perhaps we can flicker with low energy)
     - when enabled more around a little bit.
 Perhaps the origin can describe a circle itself